simonem/PhD_Thesis/results.md

 The prototype has been evaluated against usability with 16 players who played the game in groups of four.
 Results from the experiment contribute in shedding the light on opportunities and challenges offered by the presented approach.

-*Relation to the research questions: * The paper contributes to the investigation of RQ2, “How tangible and playful interaction with digital information can help in engaging reflection processes?” and RQ3, “How digital manufacturing and open source hardware and software can inform rapid prototyping of sensor-based human-computer interfaces for capturing and visualising reflection-useful data?”
+*Relation to the research questions: * The paper contributes to the investigation of RQ2, “HHow interaction techniques can be designed to facilitate the different phases of a reflection processes?” and RQ3, “How technology tools for supporting reflection can be rapid prototyped?”

 ## Paper 6